Best prequels: film and show prequels as good as the originals

 In the beginning there were these great movies and shows.

-With both Game of Thrones and The Lord Of The Rings going down the prequel route right now, as well as Better Call Saul cementing itself as one of the best things ever on TV, prequels are back and they are better than ever.
+With Andor, House Of The Dragon and The Lord Of The Rings recently going down the prequel route, as well as Better Call Saul cementing itself as one of the best things ever on TV, prequels are back and they are better than ever.

-While we will have to wait to see if The Rings Of Power and House of the Dragon keep the quality up for their full seasons, here are 10 movies and shows prove that when you dip into the past of characters we know and love, it can sometimes be a very good thing.
+Here are 10 movies and shows that prove that when you dip into the past of characters we know and love, it can sometimes be a very good thing.

 Best movie and TV prequels